Command and Control, Battle Management, and Communications (C2BMC)

 Concurrent Test, Training, and Operations

-- Concurrent Test, Training, and Operations – provides Combatant Commanders the ability to maintain their operational capability, participate in exercises, provide training, test and rehearse mission scenarios while the system is in an operational state or “on alert”.
+- Affords combatant commanders the ability to maintain their operational capability, participate in exercises, provide training, and test and rehearse mission scenarios while the system is in an operational or “on alert” state.

-- Provide MDA support to international system engineering, testing, and policy agreements.
+- Provides MDA support to international system engineering, testing, and policy agreements.

 [top of page]